HiHappyGarden/hhg-lcd-16x2-HD44780U/README.md

 # happy-gardenpi-driver
-Driver for get access to hardware resources
+Driver to get access to hardware resources